doopath/FileComparer/README.md

 the largest in a directory.**

-**FileComparer by Doopath is also a cross-platform program, so you can run it on Windows, Linux, OSX and other platforms supported by .NET 5.0 (and some others, because there is unoptimized portable assemblies).**
+**FileComparer by Doopath is also a cross-platform program, so you can run it on Windows, Linux, OSX and other platforms supported by .NET 5.0 (and some others, because there is unoptimized portable assemblies).
+Current release (v1.0.1) contains "Self-contained" assemblies.
+That means you don't need to install .NET 5.0 platform on your PC, it's already included in a build (win-x64, linux-x64, osx-x64).
+Also, release contains "Framework-depended" portable version, it's supported on all platforms supporting .NET 5.0, but it's not optimized.**

 ## Usage